<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=415988315425819&amp;ev=PageView&amp;noscript=1">

 According to a 2019 Zillow report, a steam shower adds resale value to your home.
 But to maximize that resale value, you must do a few things:

-• Design with neutral colors.
+The first one is to design your shower with neutral colors.
+You never know what color the new homeowner will love or despise.
+Neutral always works.
 I know I mentioned red, but that was wall paint.
 You can always repaint, but retiling is costly.

 There is something spiritual about a place where folks have relaxed for years.
 That is the secret of steaming.
 Enjoy.